kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

 We check if the `id` is between the current node and the successor.
 If it is, we return the successor.
-Otherwise we call `closest_preceding_node` to get the node which is the most immediate predecessor of the `id`.
+Otherwise we call `closest_preceding_node` to get the node which is the most immediate predecessor of the `id` in our finger table.
 We need to call `find_successor` on that node, but we don't have a client to do that.
 We should fix that.

 We can add a `client` method to `Node` struct.